Jacob Stallings Preview, Player Props: Marlins vs. Dodgers

-The Miami Marlins, including Jacob Stallings and his .414 slugging percentage in past 10 games, including four extra-base hits but no homers), battle starting pitcher Clayton Kershaw and the Los Angeles Dodgers at LoanDepot park, Tuesday at 6:40 PM ET.
+The Miami Marlins, including Jacob Stallings and his .414 slugging percentage in past 10 games, including four extra-base hits but no home run), take on starter Lance Lynn and the Los Angeles Dodgers at LoanDepot park, Wednesday at 6:40 PM ET.

-He had a hitless showing in his last game (0-for-3) against the Nationals.
+In his previous game he had a hitless showing (0-for-3) against the Nationals.

 Jacob Stallings Game Info & Props vs. the Dodgers